contentstack/marketplace-brandfolder-app/README.md

 You need to upload all the files from the build folder on AWS S3 or any static file hosting service of your preference.

-## Steps for Developing Marketplace DAM App
+## Steps for Developing Marketplace Brandfolder App

 Please refer to the [`TEMPLATE.md`](./TEMPLATE.md) file placed in `<APP_DIRECTORY>/TEMPLATE.md`, for more details.